 Prospective F-1 international students must have the financial resources to live and study in the U.S. This includes being able to cover the cost of tuition, books, living expenses, and travel.
 Students must provide proof of financial resources to International Services before a Form I-20 will be issued to them.
 See Student Requirements for more information.

-See Financial Aid for information about BYU-Idaho Grants.
+See Financial Aid for information about BYU-Idaho Scholarships.

 - $4,000 for members of The Church of Jesus Christ of Latter-day Saints